ldswaby/CMEECourseWork/MiniProject/README.md

 ### 1. DataPrep.R

-A script for preparing the data for model fitting, filtering out unnecessary columns and problematic rows.
+A script for preparing the *CRat.csv* data for model fitting, filtering out unnecessary columns and problematic rows.

 ### 2. ModelFitting.py